-Fourteen percent of the former students are now either in high school (3%) or in college, vocational or professional education (11%).
-Fifty-nine percent are not involved in post-JRC education; however, some of these students have aged out of the educational system and have pursued employment rather than further education.
-Others who were not involved in further education at the time of the survey commented that they planned to pursue further studies in the future.
-Twenty-seven percent have continued to receive residential or special educational services.
-All of these settings would be considered less restrictive than JRC, a fact that reflects the improved behaviors of these individuals.
+Twenty-one percent of the former students are now either in high school (6%) or in college, vocational or professional education (15%).
+Six percent stated that they are applying for further education.
+Fifty-five percent are not involved in post-JRC education; however, some of these students have aged out of the educational system and have pursued employment rather than further education.
+Eighteen percent have continued to receive residential or special educational services.
+Most of these settings were considered less restrictive than JRC, a fact that reflects the improved behaviors of those individuals.